webOSArchive/webos-docs/docs/email.md

 ## Email

+#### IMAP and POP mail

+POP and IMAP servers still work, provided the server's encryption method is compatible with webOS.
+Run the [OpenSSL Updater for webOS](http://www.webosarchive.org/activation/org.webosinternals.openssl-updater_0.9.8-6_armv7.ipk) to improve your odds of connecting.

 #### Exchange Web Access

 Private and hosted Exchange servers that provide EAS (Exchange Active Sync) can still be used, provided you have a [SSL-bump proxy](proxysetup.md) enabled.